kara-heilemann/EEB5300_KCKH/README.md

-Here is the BUSCO script for the MaSuRCA assembly of raw and unclassified reads:
+Here is the BUSCO script for the MaSuRCA assembly of RU reads:

 ```
 ##########################################################